VictorDyrjawoj/Word-PDF/README.md

 # Files-PDF
-Welcome to the version 07.
+Welcome to version 07.

-"This is a program written in Python that converts files to PDF"
+"This is a program written in Python that converts files to PDF".

-Now more things were add to it.
-An interface to choose which type of document and each documents do you want to convert.
+Now, more things have been added to it.
+An interface to choose which type of document and which documents you want to convert.
 Simple and fast to use.
-You do not need Python installed in your machine, just work if the .exe already available in this Github.
+You do not need Python installed on your machine; just download the .exe from this GitHub.